-If you are completely overwhelmed with the process, you can hire a professional bookkeeper to do this for you.
+If you are completely overwhelmed with the process, you can hire a professional bookkeeper (for bloggers) to do this for you.
 But, keep in mind that you still have to be involved, even if you hand over the tracking to them.

 If you aren’t making much right now, it may not make sense to outsource something simpler than you think.
 Yeah.
 It can be easy.

 The idea is to write down everything you earn–and spend–so that you are ready when it is time to do your taxes at the end of the year.

 I have the perfect tool that will show you exactly how to do this.
 You don’t need to have some fancy accounting degree or even excel at math.
 If you can type – you can do it.

 Disclosure: I am not a tax professional.
 Nope.
 I am not a CPA, bookkeeper, accountant, or lawyer.
 What I share here is my advice based on what I have done since 2009 on my blogs.
 You must consult with a professional if you have specific questions or issues that may arise for your location.

 Why you need to track blog income and expenses

 There are a few reasons why every blogger needs to keep accurate accounting records.

 Make tax prep simpler

 Whether your blog makes money or not, you will need to claim this on your taxes.
 Yep – even if it is a loss!